lowoncuties/VSB-FEI-Fundamentals-of-Machine-Learning-Exercises/README.md

 Course information may be found [here](https://homel.vsb.cz/~pla06/).

-You can find more details about the course at [my homel](https://homel.vsb.cz/~svo0175/).
+You can find more details about the course at [Homel from Radek Svoboda](https://homel.vsb.cz/~svo0175/).

-Feel free to contact me (<radek.svoboda@vsb.cz>) if you have any questions or want to discuss any topic from the course 😊
+Feel free to contact me (<lukas.jochymek.st@vsb.cz>) if you have any questions or want to discuss any topic from the course 😊

 All authorship is mentioned where possible.

+**Big thanks to Radek Svoboda for all the materials**.

 # 📊 Exercises
 ## Exercise 1